top of page

 MSW, LCSW

 I am an EMDR Certified Therapist trained by the EMDR Institute, accredited by EMDRIA.
-EMDR can help with an array of challenges including, PTSD, depression, and anxiety.
+Additionally, I am an IFS trained therapist through the IFS Institute.
+IFS and EMDR can help with an array of challenges including, PTSD, depression, and anxiety.

-Additionally, I utilize complimentary modalities such as IFS, Polyvagal Theory, and Mindfulness.
+I also utilize complimentary modalities such as Polyvagal Theory, and Mindfulness.

 DSC_0170-3c.jpg